 You will first need to create a restore point for the system.
 This will basically save all your data, files, and information for you to restore your system to that particular state in which you have saved it.

-- In the Command Prompt window, type in: streams -d filename
+7 – In the Command Prompt window, type in the command given below

 In case Windows does not block a file but does consider it potentially harmful, it’s going to display Security warnings each time you go to open the file.
 It will say “The publisher could not be verified.
 Are you sure you want to run this software?”
 Getting this warning is any day better than having to unblock a file, but it can get pretty irritating facing the warning and clicking Run each time you want to access the file.